microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organization-get.md

 # Get organization

-Get the properties and relationships of currently authenticated organization.
+Get the properties and relationships of the currently authenticated organization.

+Since the **organization** resource supports [extensions](/graph/extensibility-overview), you can also use the `GET` operation to get custom properties and extension data in an **organization** instance.

 ## Permissions